EveHQ-Team/EveHQ-NG/documents/add-known-characters-to-profile.use-case.md

 ## Pre-conditions

 * The user is authenticated.
-* The current profile is chosen.
+* The current profile is selected.
 * The user has multiple meta-game profiles.
 * Any other profile has any characters added.

 ## Post-conditions

-- Selected characters added to the current profile.
+- Selected known characters returned to the caller or an empty list returned if the user canceled the operation.
 - Selected characters not removed from the original profiles.

 ## Normal scenario